DaveEveritt/unix-for-life/index.md

 > ‘Big’ = both large in volume and internal complexity.
 Allowing structures—social or material—to get too large hurts maintainability.
 People are reluctant to throw away the visible product of lots of work, but overly large structures invite over-investment in approaches that are failed or suboptimal.

-## Transparency: Design for visibility to make inspection and debugging easier
+## Transparency: Design for visibility to make inspection and correction easier

 > A system is transparent when you can look at it and immediately understand what it is doing and how.
 It is discoverable when it has facilities for monitoring and can display its internal state so that it not only functions well, but can be *seen* to function well.
+Use the principle of least surprise by appealing to peoples’ pre-existing knowledge and assumptions.

 ## Robustness: the child of transparency and simplicity.